jameskim1031/mybots/README.md

 ### Mutation

-Now that we know how the robot is initially generated, we will look into how the robot is mutates throughout generations.
+Now that we know how the robot is initially generated, we will look into how the robot mutates throughout generations.